-The Teacher as a Mentor and a change-agent in the lives of Generations Y and Z
+The Teacher as a Mentor and a change-agent in the lives of youth

 The concept of the Teacher-Mentor is nothing new.
 Teachers have been taking on Teacher-Mentoring and pastoral roles for as long as one can remember, though it’s only in recent years that the spirit of mentoring qualities have been promoted within communities.
-As the world of technology impacts greater and greater numbers of young people, sometimes referred to as Generation Y and Generation Z, there are increasing signs that these same technological wizards are also seeking positive relationships with adults who will walk the talk.
+As the world of technology impacts greater and greater numbers of young people, there are increasing signs that these same technological wizards are also seeking positive and meaningful relationships with adults who will walk the talk.
 It is not difficult for empathetic teachers to fill the gap in many of these young lives with very little effort, though plenty of education skills.

 Global research suggests that when students connect to their school there is a far greater possibility they will reach their undoubted potential.
 They are likely to develop high self-esteem when they feel safe and secure, have a positive self-image, a sense of purpose and skills of competence.